-- 53. Following consultation with Highland Council Forestry Officer, it has been concluded that the proposals do not adversely affect any Ancient Woodland/Semi-Natural Ancient Woodland and therefore accord with Policy 3 (Other Important Natural and Earth Heritage Sites and Interests).
-Conditions are suggested to ensure tree protection during construction. - 54.
-The submissions made have confirmed that there is no adverse impact upon any European Protected Species and therefore the proposals comply with Policy 4 (Protected Species).
-Conditions and advice notes have been suggested to ensure ecology matters are protected during construction. - 55.
-It has been demonstrated above that the proposed development would comply with Policy 2 (National Natural Heritage Designations), Policy 6 (Landscape) since the design and location of the footpaths, together with associated works, complement and enhance the landscape and character of the National Park. - 56.
+- 47. The submitted documentation has demonstrated that no European Protected species would be adversely affected by the proposals.
+As such the development complies with Policy 4 (Protected Species).
+Conditions and advice notes have been suggested to ensure ecology matters are protected during construction. - 48.
 With regard to an assessment against Policy 7 (Garden and Historic Landscapes), whilst Historic Scotland's comments are awaited, it is considered that since the path is subject to a Path Order, the route through this designation has already been approved in principal and therefore having no adverse impact upon any features of special historic interest which it possesses or adversely impacting upon its character.
-Furthermore, CNPA's Landscape Advisor has advised that it is considered that the proposed path is low-key and will not interfere with any of the significant landscape components of this landscape since the house, formal gardens and parklands are all on the south side of Torr Alvie. - 57.
-The proposals incorporate good sustainable design principles and therefore comply with Policy 16 (Design Standards for Development) - 58.
-The extension of this path network, specifically adjacent to the Dalraddy Holiday Park will enhance tourism within the Park and therefore fully comply with Policy 33 (Tourism- Related Development)
+Furthermore, CNPA's Landscape Advisor has advised that it is considered that the proposed path is low-key and will not interfere with any of the significant landscape components of this landscape since the house, formal gardens and parklands are all on the south side of Torr Alvie. - 49.
+It has been demonstrated above that the proposed development would comply with Policy 2 (National Natural Heritage Designations), 6 (Landscape) since the design and location of the footpaths, together with associated works, are constructed of traditional materials which complement and enhance the landscape and character of the National Park.
+Tree planting and protection is covered through the imposition of conditions. - 50.
+The proposals incorporate good sustainable design principles and therefore comply with Policy 16 (Design Standards for Development) - 51.
+The extension of this path network, specifically adjacent to the Dalraddy Holiday Park will enhance tourism within the Park and therefore fully comply with Policy 33 (Tourism- Related Development) - 52.
+It has been demonstrated above that the proposals fully comply with Policy 34 (Outdoor Access).
+The proposals provide for enhanced access to the Cairngorms landscape for those on foot and by cycle.

-- 59. It has been demonstrated above that the proposals fully comply with Policy 34 (Outdoor Access).
-The proposals provide for enhanced access to the Cairngorms landscape for those on foot and by cycle. - 60.
-The proposals promote enhanced informal recreational facilities in the National Park and therefore comply with Policy 35 (Sport and Recreation Facilities)
+53. The proposals promote enhanced informal recreational facilities in the National Park and therefore comply with Policy 35 (Sport and Recreation Facilities)